 - Similarly, you do not have to sign any paperwork relating to the incident or provide access to your medical records without first consulting an attorney.
 If you are asked to complete an incident report, be as detailed as possible.

-Take These Steps After a Workplace Injury If Your Employer Doesn't Have Workers' Compensation Insurance
+Take These Steps After a Work Injury If Your Texas Employer Doesn't Have Workers' Compensation Insurance

 - Report your injuries.
 It is important to make these reports even if your injuries are only minor.
 Failing to report an accident could result in a loss of your ability to pursue a claim.